idvorkin/idvorkin.github.io/_d/90days.md

 - Plan to plan - Monthly, Weekly, and Daily Plans
 - [Stay in quadrant 2](/first-things-first) - Block time on your calendar

-Defer commitemnt - Never say yes on the spot.
+Defer commitment - Never say yes on the spot.
 Always figure out if you can afford to do it, do not get pressured early.
 WAY better to no to yes then yes to no. Yes to no is hard on your reputation

 - Go to the balcony
 - Too emotional?
 Step back and get an objective opinion.